 Tuesdays to Sunday, 9 AM to 6 PM

-The first thing you’ll see as you enter from the reception is the first mediterrenean gallery, the chapel, Rizal Cafe and a garden with rustic beds and arts.
-The Rizal Cafe has this gorgeous windows everywhere vintage rustic interior.
-The menu has rice and pasta but price is a little on the expensive range (around P400/meal).
+The first thing you’ll see as you enter from the reception is the first Mediterranean gallery, the chapel, Rizal Cafe, and a garden with rustic beds and arts.
+The Rizal Cafe has these gorgeous windows and vintage rustic interior.
+The menu has rice and pasta, but the price is a little on the high range (around P400/meal).

 PINTO ACADEMY: ARTS & SCIENCES FOR HEALING AND WHOLENESS

-This is the newest addition (Feb 2016) to the museum that is still not here when I visited 4 years ago.
-It took me almost a minute to be amazed on it gorgeous architecture despite the heat and the crowd.
-Pinto Academy will be a school for visual arts, dance, theatre and literature.
+It is the newest addition (Feb 2016) to the museum that is still not here when I visited four years ago.
+It took me almost a minute to be amazed by its gorgeous architecture despite the heat and the crowd.
+Pinto Academy is a school for visual arts, dance, theatre, and literature.

-The owner, a neurologist, believes that you cannot disassociate art from science so as same as science, art can be connected to any healing process.
+The owner, a neurologist, believes that you cannot disassociate art from science, so as same as science, art is connected to any healing process.
 That was the inspiration for Pinto Academy, where artists can hold seminars and lectures about art.
-And this can be a way to someone’s healing – treatment for depression, pain relief and stress management.
+And this can be a way for someone’s healing – treatment for depression, pain relief, and stress management.

-This academy has a library, conference rooms, an open-air auditorium on the rooftop of one of the building and a lot of open spaces that can be used for lectures.
+The academy has a library, conference rooms, an open-air auditorium on the rooftop of one of the buildings, and a lot of open spaces that can use for lectures.

 THE CONTEMPORARY ART GALLERIES

 Gallery per gallery, Paul and I wanted to see each artwork and read their descriptions.
 We stopped by on pieces that caught our attention.
-We started with Gallery 1 which is all paintings that has political, social and economical meaning behind it.
-We sat by the middle of the room and tried to understand the biggest painting that took almost one wall of the gallery.
+We started with Gallery 1, which is all paintings that have political, social, and economic meaning behind it.
+We sat by the middle of the room and tried to understand the most prominent art that took almost one wall of the gallery.

-Gallery 2, accessible via Gallery 1, is a combination of paintings, sculptures and art installations.
+Gallery 2, accessible via Gallery 1, is a combination of paintings, sculptures, and art installations.
 In this gallery, I lost all the whys of each piece.
-Paul told me to just shift my “looking for meaning” perspective to just appreciating how beautifully it was made.
+Paul told me just to shift my “looking for meaning” perspective to just appreciating its beauty.